dixonge/vagabondians/posts/can-check-time-like.md

 ---
+eleventyNavigation:
-title: You Can Check Out Any Time You Like
+  key: You Can Check Out Any Time You Like
+  parent: Mexico
 date: 2014-03-27
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"